openelections/openelections-data-wv/README.md

-openelections-data-wv
+OpenElections Data West Virginia
 =====================

-Converted CSVs of West Virginia election results
+This repository contains CSV files with West Virginia election results converted from [the original PDFs produced by the state](http://www.sos.wv.gov/elections/history/electionreturns/Pages/default.aspx).
+The filenames are [constructed according to the specifications described in the OpenElections documentation](http://docs.openelections.net/archive-standardization/).